United Airlines Flight 811: Outcomes

 The NTSB recommended that all 747-100s in service at the time replace their cargo door latching mechanisms with new, redesigned locks.

 In 1989, the flight crew received the Secretary's Award for Heroism for their actions.

 In popular culture

-The events of Flight 811 were featured in "Unlocking Disaster", the first episode of the long-running Canadian TV series Mayday (called Air Emergency and Air Disasters in the U.S. and Air Crash Investigation internationally), which included interviews with survivors and a dramatization of the accident.
-The flight was also included in a Mayday season-six (2007) Science of Disaster special titled "Ripped Apart".
-It was covered again in the series' first episode of its 24th season titled "Terror Over the Pacific".
+The fatal event on United Airlines Flight 811 was featured on three episodes of the Canadian-made, internationally distributed documentary series Mayday: "Unlocking Disaster" (the 2003 series premiere), "Terror Over The Pacific" (2024), and as one of the six incidents addressed in the 2007 special episode "Ripped Apart".

 The incident is featured in the bestselling book The Checklist Manifesto by Atul Gawande.

 The incident is also featured in Why Planes Crash in the episode "Breaking Point".